 For instance, you can use a barn door as a closet door, bathroom door or even a bedroom door.
 These doors come in a wide range of variety, such as glass doors, double barn doors, panel doors and door slabs made of thick solid wood.
 Therefore, you can always rest assured that you will find a barn door that perfectly fits the look, style, feel and function of the room that you intend to install.

 However, regardless of the fact that barn doors are ideal for small spaces, these doors still require that one leaves double the door width, such that there is always enough space to fit the rail and open the door.

-The following are the most common types of exterior soundproof doors:
+Common types of exterior soundproof doors:

 1. Acoustic doors